Lean is Management System that, when aligned with your industry, organization, and culture:

 Many companies connect Lean, Transformation, and Culture as if culture transformation is a requirement to make significant improvements to performance.
 Our experience is that most organizations like who they are and the majority of what they do.
 The reality is that most organizations have identified gaps (in skills, process, or capabilities) and their real desire is to close these gaps and develop/introduce new skills, while maintaining continuity with their culture.

 Understanding and factoring one’s culture is key to maximizing impact, minimizing cost and optimizing organizational learning for all improvement activities.
 Over time, culture is influenced and capabilities are developed: management systems are introduced, leadership’s operational and improvement skills are developed, and problem identification and problem solving becomes what we do every day.

 One size does not fit all… Our approach when working with any organization encompasses…

 Understanding that both individual and organizational development is about the active creation, capture, and nurturing of key learning moments, our approach targets the continual creation of key learning-teaching elements at all levels within an organization.

-Working in sectors across industry ranging from healthcare to manufacturing to drilling for oil energy, or understanding the distinct differences of working within a sector such as health care (health systems, hospitals, physician practices, health plans, SNF’s) we have learned to identify and respect the nuances and differences within and across industries and our focus, approach, and pace of change according to the needs and starting points for each organization.
+Working in sectors across industry ranging from healthcare to manufacturing to oil and gas, or understanding the distinct differences of working within a sector such as health care (health systems, hospitals, physician practices, health plans, SNF’s) we have learned to identify and respect the nuances and differences within and across industries and our focus, approach, and pace of change according to the needs and starting points for each organization.

 Once again emphasizing that (1) lean is a people development process, (2) one size does not fit all and (3) that lean is about the enhancing an organizations ability to improve performance, we have come to describe “Lean” is a management system that when implemented properly results in a culture of problem solving and problem solvers.